marcelo721/Python-Projects/README.md

 ## Usage

-- Press the `spacebar` to make the bird flap its wings.
+- You just need to press the enter key to make the bird fly.
 - Navigate through the pipes and avoid hitting them.
 - Try to achieve the highest score possible.